d1d2dopamine/the-Allosteric-Sprint-hypothesis/README.md

 Developed iteratively with AI assistance for coding, statistical guidance, visualization, and methodological critique.
 Conceptual direction, analytic decisions, interpretations, and errors remain the author’s responsibility.

+## AI-Assisted Development Disclosure

+Generative AI tools were used extensively throughout this project for code drafting, debugging, refactoring, documentation, literature navigation, and methodological discussion.

+The project was directed by D1D2DOPAMINE, a pseudonymous independent researcher.
+D1D2DOPAMINE selected the research questions and datasets, made the final methodological decisions, reviewed and executed the analyses, rejected inappropriate analytical suggestions, interpreted the results, and remains responsible for all claims, limitations, errors, and corrections.

+AI-generated output was not treated as scientific evidence or independent validation.
+The repository is public so that the analyses can be inspected, challenged, and independently reproduced by human researchers.

 ## License

 Original software code is licensed under the MIT License; see `LICENSE`.